Holistic Approach To Substance Use Recovery

 Holistic treatment takes the whole person into consideration, as opposed to simply addressing the symptoms of the illness – or, in our case, the addiction.
-When we talk about “whole person,” we mean their physical, emotional, spiritual and even nutritional needs.
+When we talk about “whole person,” we mean their physical, emotional and spiritual needs.

 The goal of holistic treatment is to eventually inspire the patient to take responsibility for his or her well-being in order to achieve optimal health.
 To accomplish this, a variety of conventional and alternative therapies should be used – whichever are eliciting the best results for the client.

 Holistic Addiction Recovery Services at Elevate

-At Elevate Addiction Services, our therapists are trained in a wide variety of holistic forms of treatment – some well-established, and some more modern processes.
+At Elevate Addiction Services, our counselors are trained in a wide variety of holistic forms of treatment – some well-established, and some more modern processes.
 In total, these are the holistic services our clients have available to them at our Northern California facilities: